 Mukerji, Chandra.
 2003.
 “Intelligent Uses of Engineering and the Legitimacy of State Power.”
 Technology and Culture 44(4):655–76. doi:10.1353/tech.2003.0175.

-Shay-Akil McLean is a PhD student in Sociology studying bioethics, STS (science & technology studies), & human evolutionary biology at the University of Illinois at Urbana-Champaign.
+Shay-Akil McLean is an Ecology, Evolution, & Conservation Biology PhD student studying evolutionary genetics, theoretical population genetics, Du Boisian sociology, bioethics, & STS (science & technology studies) at the University of Illinois at Urbana-Champaign.
 He is also the founder of decolonizeallthethings.com and decolonizeallthescience.com.

 Natasha Thomas is the Clinical Coordinator of Music Therapy at Loyola University, a PhD student in Expressive Arts Therapies at Lesley University, and Southeast Regional representative for the Diversity & Multiculturalism Committee of the American Music Therapy Association.

 Ogadinma Kingsley Okakpu is an undergraduate Biochemistry major and conducts undergraduate research as a RISE scholar at San Jose State University.
 He is also a member of Iota Phi Theta Fraternity Inc.